GooldenApple/Jazz-the-Cat-in-the-Hat/TESTING.md

 ## Responsiveness Testing

-Responsiveness was tested using Chrome DevTools device emulation at several common viewport widths and by resizing the browser window.
+Responsiveness was tested using **Chrome DevTools device emulation** at several common viewport widths, by **resizing the browser window**, and on **real physical devices**.
 The goal was to ensure that:

 - The HUD remains readable.
 - Rails, judge line and controls stay aligned.
 - Overlays remain centred and usable across devices.

-Tested widths:
+### Tested widths in DevTools

+The following viewport widths were tested manually in DevTools, as they represent the most common responsive ranges:

 - 320px
 - 375px